 There were, in those 4 simple words an immense relief and gratitude.
-Only in that moment, perhaps, did they realize that they had been carrying with them a weight of knowledge and purpose that seemed secret and solitary.
+Only in that moment, perhaps, did they realize that they had been carrying with them a weight of knowledge and purpose that made them separate and secret and solitary.

-They passed into the bowels of the Abbey, along hallways, and through a small amphitheater lit by a small fire, where one boy was evidently telling ghost tales to a group of other boys near to his age, who all seemed singularly interested, but unterrified.
+They passed into the bowels of the Abbey, through a small amphitheater lit by a small fire, where one boy was evidently telling ghost tales to a group of other boys near to his age, who all seemed singularly interested, but unterrified.

 Also within the room were the surprised and a great surprise.
 A man with a great red bulbous nose, later to be identified as High Bard Fearn, husband to the Abbess, looked up, shocked, to take them in.
 He muttered some half-protest of secrecy to his wife, who agreed, but said this was not the time, and that he would understand.
 The surprise was one of the P’ntri – black as night, cool, perched upon the wooden table in the center of the room.